Clipped Gradient Methods for Nonsmooth Convex Optimization under Heavy-Tailed Noise: A Refined Analysis: Lower Bounds

 \section{Lower Bounds}

 To complement the study, we provide new high-probability and in-expectation lower bounds for both $\mu=0$ and $\mu>0$.
-We employ information-theoretic methods to establish the lower bounds,, following the existing literature \citep{5394945,6142067,NIPS2013_2812e5cf,pmlr-v178-vural22a,pmlr-v247-carmon24a,ma2024high}.
-For complete proofs, the interested reader could refer to Appendix \ref{sec:formal-lb}.
+We employ information-theoretic methods to establish these new lower bounds, following the existing literature \citep{5394945,6142067,NIPS2013_2812e5cf,pmlr-v178-vural22a,pmlr-v247-carmon24a,ma2024high}.
+For complete proofs, the interested reader could refer to Appendix \ref{sec:formal-lb}. \begin{rem} One may wonder why our upper bounds can beat the existing lower bounds, and also where the difference between our new lower bounds and the prior ones lies.
+The key is our fine-grained Assumption \ref{assu:oracle}.
+Roughly speaking, the existing lower bounds are proved for the following oracle class (we slightly abuse the notation by still using $\bg$ to denote the stochastic gradient oracle),